ossrs/srs-docs/src/pages/contact.md

 assistance from other community members.
 Friends in the community might offer help, but they are not obligated to do so, as it's a universal rule of open-source communities.

-I have a full-time job and support the community during my spare time, focusing primarily on code and documentation development.
-As a result, I have limited time available for community support and prioritize assistance to project contributors.
-If you wish for me to dedicate time specifically to assist you, you may consider becoming a backer or sponsor of the project.

 Our documentation and code are open and free, so you don't need to sponsor the community to access these resources.
 We are a truly open-source community.
 Please visit [OpenCollective](https://opencollective.com/srs-server) to become a backer or sponsor.

 ## Discussion